Running ICON#

 Before you start using mkexp, make sure that your software environment meets the following requirements:

-2. Additionally, you need to make sure that Jinja2 and six are available in your Python environment.
+1. You need to make sure that Jinja2 and six are available in your Python environment.
+Another option is installing mkexp in your local or virtual Python environment with

-3. If ICON is configured and built out-of-source, you need to set the ICON_BUILD_DIR environment variable to the absolute path to the root build directory of ICON:
+2. If ICON is configured and built out-of-source, you need to set the MKEXP_PATH environment variable to include the absolute path of the “run” subdirectory in your root build directory, like

 Steps to run an experiment#